onzfonz/comp227/src/content/7/en/part7d.md

 }
 ```

-The <i>test</i> property specifies that the loader is for files that have names ending with <i>.js</i>.
+The *`test`* property specifies that the loader is for files that have names ending with ***.js***.
-The <i>loader</i> property specifies that the processing for those files will be done with [babel-loader](https://github.com/babel/babel-loader).
+The *`loader`* property specifies that the processing for those files will be done with [babel-loader](https://github.com/babel/babel-loader).
-The <i>options</i> property is used for specifying parameters for the loader, which configure its functionality.
+The *`options`* property is used for specifying parameters for the loader, which configure its functionality.

-Let's install the loader and its required packages as a <i>development dependency</i>:
+Let's install the loader and its required packages as a **development dependency**:

 ```js
 npm install @babel/core babel-loader @babel/preset-react --save-dev